 How Semaglutide Works in the Body

 Think of semaglutide as a volume knob on your metabolic control network.
-It binds GLP-1 receptors in the pancreas, brain, and gut, then nudges several systems in your favor.
+It binds GLP-1 receptors in the pancreas, brain, and gut, then may influence several metabolic systems.

 In the pancreas, it ramps insulin when glucose is high and eases off when glucose is low.
 That glucose-dependent action means smoother post-meal curves without pushing you into hypoglycemia.
 It also tamps down glucagon during hyperglycemia, which lowers hepatic glucose output.